 As briefly mentioned before, Wonder Boy in Monster Land wasn’t exactly the first of its kind, as The Tower of Druaga predates it by three years.
 However, I have to say that Ryuchi Nishizawa’s effort triumphs over Masanobu Endō’s.
 This is primarily because Wonder Boy in Monster Land is not nearly as hostile to its players as The Tower of Druaga.
 The latter, taking cues from classic adventure games, could be rendered unwinnable if the player missed out on a treasure or picked up a cursed item.
 Mr. Nishizawa didn’t do this; while the game is unintuitive at times, it can always be won.
 You may make things significantly more difficult for yourself by missing out on a powerful item, but you can persist and eventually prevail – provided you’re willing to spend the quarters to see things through to the end, that is.

 Although there is no question that Wonder Boy in Monster Land marked a significant turning point for Westone’s budding franchise, I ultimately believe it grew a little too quickly in too short of a time.
 At absolutely no fault to the staff, I feel as though their ambition outpaced their abilities.
 I have little doubt that the team behind this game would certainly develop quite a bit more talent in the coming years, but they weren’t quite there yet as of 1987.
-Recommending a playthrough of Wonder Boy in Monster Land is a little bit tricky as a result.
+Recommending a playthrough of Wonder Boy in Monster Land is thus a little bit tricky.
 If you’re a fan of old-school arcade games, it is worth looking into, and getting a copy is easy enough due to digital distribution.
 For everyone else, it’s enough to know of this game’s importance and appreciate just how ambitious of a sequel it managed to be.

 Final Score: 5/10